djpogo/vite-js-proxy/README.md

 	"proxyIgnoreTags": ["script"]
 }
 ```
 Every entry of this array, will be `element.matches()` against every element queried by the `proxyrewriteSelector` result.
-If it succeed the `src` attribute will not be prefixed with the `proxyPath`.
+If it succeeds the `src` attribute will not be prefixed with the `proxyPath`.